Isaac-wanjohi/airbnb-clone-project/README.md

     * Facilitates cooperation between development and operations teams
     * Builds continuous integration and continuous delivery (CI/CD) pipelines for faster delivery

+## 🚀 Technology Stack

+This project uses a modern backend architecture composed of scalable and production-ready technologies.
+Each component plays a specific role in enabling clean APIs, high performance, and smooth deployment.

+### 🐍 Django
+Django is a high-level Python web framework used to develop the core backend of this project.
+It provides built-in tools for ORM, admin panel, and URL routing — allowing rapid development with minimal boilerplate.

+### 📦 Django REST Framework (DRF)
+DRF is used to build RESTful APIs for user management, properties, bookings, and reviews.
+It provides serializers, viewsets, and permission layers that ensure secure and consistent API behavior.

+### 🐘 PostgreSQL
+PostgreSQL is the primary relational database system used in this project.
+It's reliable, scalable, and supports complex queries — ideal for handling structured data like users, properties, and bookings.

+### 🔍 GraphQL
+GraphQL is integrated alongside REST to enable flexible and efficient querying.
+It reduces over-fetching and under-fetching of data by allowing clients to specify exactly what they need.

+### ⚙️ Celery
+Celery is an asynchronous task queue used to handle time-intensive operations like sending confirmation emails or payment processing, so the app remains responsive.

+### 🔄 Redis
+Redis acts as both a cache layer and a Celery broker.
+It improves speed by caching frequent queries and enables task distribution across workers.

+### 🐳 Docker
+Docker containerizes the backend environment, ensuring consistent behavior across development, staging, and production.
+It simplifies dependency management and deployment.

+### 🚦 GitHub Actions (CI/CD)
+GitHub Actions automates testing and deployment.
+Every time code is pushed, the pipeline ensures it’s linted, tested, and deployed if stable — helping maintain production-grade quality.